Temple University Study Connects Dots Between Philadelphia Gun Violence, COVID Pandemic

 PHILADELPHIA (CBS) — Connecting the dots between Philadelphia’s gun violence and the pandemic.
 Brand new information could help us better understand the crisis.

-A Temple University research team has examined the people and the places impacted by gun violence during the pandemic.READ MORE: Local Law Experts Weigh In On What's Next In Masking Debate
+A Temple University research team has examined the people and the places impacted by gun violence during the pandemic.READ MORE: New Surveillance Video Of Suspects Wanted In Murder Of Philadelphia Police Officer's Son

 CBS3 spoke to one of the doctors involved.
 Here’s what they found.